 What Makes A Video Go Viral?
 The LAI Video Team's Take.

+Many marketers want to know how to make a viral marketing video.
 Do you spend your days dreaming of going viral?
 In reality, a viral video may not matter as much as you think.
 LAI Video experts are here to talk about what makes a video go viral and tell you why the quality of your views is more important than the quantity.

 Watch this video to get the LAI Video team's take on what makes a viral video successful: